AlexProgrammerDE/SoulFire/README.md

 1. Download Gradle
 2. Download the latest version of serverwrecker
-3. Run `gradle build` in the serverwrecker directory
+3. Run `./gradlew build` in the serverwrecker directory
 4. Get the jar files from `core/build/libs`

 ## Community